aoneahsan/capacitor-biometric-auth/docs/configuration/customization.md

   androidOptions: {
     promptInfo: {
       title: 'Fingerprint Authentication',
+      description:
-      description: 'Place and hold your finger on the sensor until you feel a vibration' }
+        'Place and hold your finger on the sensor until you feel a vibration', },
-  }
+  },
 });
 ```